prgr4m/patron/readme.md

 - python 3.x support
 - tutorial/documentation
 - create list of packages being used for what purpose in documentation
-- cli custom user directory setup
 - revise static site generator
-- revisit admin and move registration into public via injection
+- revisit admin addon and move registration into public via injection

 ## Change Log